There’s no doubt that most pooches love peanut butter.

 Xylitol is an artificial sweetener.
 Though it poses no health risks to humans, pets who eat it may become very sick.
 In some cases, they could even die after eating foods containing the sugar substitute.

-Even in extremely small amounts, xylitol can decrease your pup’s blood sugar levels drastically and send them into hypoglycemia.
-To put this in perspective, consider that xylitol is about 22 times more toxic to dogs than chocolate is.
+Even in extremely small amounts, xylitol can decrease your pup’s blood sugar levels drastically and send them into a hypoglycemic crisis.

 Note that xylitol may also be listed on a nutrition label as:

 So, be sure to check the label carefully for your canine’s sake.

 Here are some of our favorite peanut butters for puppers.
 Each one is made specifically for dogs and is safe to share with your furball.

 About: Green Coast Pet Pawnut Butter is crafted specifically for dogs, though humans can enjoy it too!

 - Full One Pound Jar Of Green Coast Pet Pawnut Butter

 - Fill Your Dog'S Toys With His Favorite Snack Without The Dangerous Ingredients Or Added Salt, Sugar,...

 - Made From Just Two Real, Wholesome Ingredients: Peanuts And Flaxseeds